ofgrenudo/unorthodoxdev.net/content/post/quotes-associated-with-work.md

 Client to me: I think I may have a virus or something...
 I dont know it just stopped working...
 Y'know, things like porn creep up on you.

-CoWorker: All, \n After talking internally, please hold the reset button for 15 seconds. \n regards, coworker.
+CoWorker: All, \n After talking internally, please hold the reset button for 15 seconds. \n regards, coworker